kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 Some notes...

-* Despite the one assumption, this search functionality isn't Jekyll-specific.
+* Despite the one assumption, the search functionality in this tutorial isn't Jekyll-specific.
 All this is based on my personal Jekyll experiences, and the fact that it's one of the most popular static site generators at the time of the post's publish date.
 I haven't tested this code outside of Jekyll but as it's dependent on already-existing browser technologies and not any specific software, it should work for situations outside of Jekyll.

-* The JavaScript-powered search in this tutorial is provided by the [Tipue search plugin for jQuery](http://www.tipue.com/search/ "Read more about Tipue Search") but this post does not go into great detail on how of Tipue works.
-It bullet points what the code is doing but that's it...[read the Tipue documentation](http://www.tipue.com/search/docs/ "Read the Tipue documentation") to fully understand how Tipue works.
-Also, I like Tipue but this tutorial should work with other JS-powered search solutions.
-I list some of these options towards the end of this post.

 * The proper way to test this functionality is to disable both JavaScript and CSS __BEFORE__ the code runs in a browser.
 Disabling JavaScript before page load in both Chrome and Firefox is easy enough with [Chris Pederick's Web Developer extension](http://chrispederick.com/work/web-developer/ "Get Chris Pederick's Web Developer extension")...Opera had issues.
 But disabling CSS before page load is tricky: Pederick's tool disables it __AFTER__ page load, then CSS is enabled on page refresh after that, which won't render a proper test.
 This [Stack Overflow post on disabling a browser's CSS](http://stackoverflow.com/questions/14046738/how-to-disable-css-in-browser-for-testing-purposes "Learn how to disable a browser's CSS") discusses how to do this for various browsers.
 Refer to it when doing cross-browser testing before production deployments but for performing rapid tests while in development, both the Firefox and Safari methods seem to be the easiest way to disable CSS before page load.
 Firefox is *View &gt; Page Style &gt; No Style* while Safari is *Develop > Disable Styles*.

+* The JavaScript-powered search in this tutorial is provided by the [Tipue search plugin for jQuery](http://www.tipue.com/search/ "Read more about Tipue Search") but this post does not go into great detail on how of Tipue works.
+It bullet points what the code is doing but that's it so [read the Tipue documentation](http://www.tipue.com/search/docs/ "Read the Tipue documentation") to fully understand how it works.
+Also, I like Tipue but this tutorial should work with other JS-powered search solutions.
+I list some of these options towards the end of this post.

 * At some point while reading this, you may say to yourself, "Isn't it easier to just place the fallback code inside a `<noscript>` tag?"...yes, but it doesn't always work.
 Plus, if you're coding in XHTML instead of any version of HTML, `<noscript>` won't work at all.
 [The W3C's HTML5 specification is clear about all this](http://www.w3.org/html/wg/drafts/html/master/scripting-1.html#the-noscript-element "Read the noscript section of the HTML5 specification").